Quantification of [11C]-R-PK11195 PET studies

 [11C]-R-PK11195 has radioactive metabolites in the plasma and at least [11C]CH2O (formaldehyde) easily penetrates the blood-brain barrier (De Vos et al., 1999).
 The uptake of labelled metabolites in the brain precludes perfect quantification of peripheral benzodiazepine receptors, but an index related to the receptor concentration can still be achieved.

-When plasma curves corrected for radioactive metabolites (Roivainen et al., 2009) are available, the method of Kropholler et al. (2004) is preferable choice for analysis method for regional data.
-To calculate parametric VT images the Logan graphical analysis is recommended (Schuitemaker et al., 2007), although a strictly linear phase can not be achieved.
+When plasma curves corrected for radioactive metabolites (Roivainen et al., 2009) are available, the method of Kropholler et al (2005) is preferable choice for analysis method for regional data.
+To calculate parametric VT images the Logan graphical analysis is recommended (Schuitemaker et al., 2007a), although a strictly linear phase can not be achieved.

-When plasma curves are not available, the very simple method by Hammoud et al. (2005) seems like worth testing.
+When plasma curves are not available, the very simple method by Hammoud et al (2005) seems like worth testing.
 Ratio image can be calculated e.g. using program imgratio.
-However, if precise quantitation is needed and extraction of valid reference tissue curves is possible (supervised cluster analysis is available in TPC; contact Jouni Tuisku), then RPM1 method is recommended (Schuitemaker et al., 2012), using PMOD or imgbfbp.
-Set the range of basis functions to the values determined for use with [11C]-R-PK11195 in TPC (contact Jouni Tuisku).
+However, if precise quantitation is needed and extraction of valid reference tissue curves is possible, then RPM1 method is recommended (Schuitemaker et al., 2013), using PMOD or imgbfbp.
+The supervised cluster analysis can be applied to extract the reference tissue curve (Rissanen et al., 2014), and it can be used as input function in Logan plot for calculating regional DVR and in SRTM analysis for calculating BPND images for SPM (Schuitemaker et al., 2013; Sucksdorff et al., 2017 and 2019; Rissanen et al., 2018).
+Set the range of basis functions to the values determined for use with [11C]-R-PK11195 in TPC by Jouni Tuisku (Sucksdorff et al., 2019).

 11C-R-PK11195 PET imaging allows noninvasive in vivo imaging and quantification of macrophages in rheumatoid synovitis, and possibly even in subclinical synovitis (van der Laken et al., 2008; Kropholler et al., 2009).
 Noninvasive visualization of macrophages may be useful both for detecting early synovitis and for monitoring synovitis activity during treatment (van der Laken et al., 2008; Gent et al., 2012; Roivainen et al., 2013).